openradar/xradar/docs/notebooks/MRR.md

 import xradar as xd
 ```

 `xd.io.open_metek_datatree` supports the Metek MRR2 processed (.pro, .ave) and raw (.raw) files.
-The initalized datatree will contain all of the vertically pointing radar data in one sweep.
+The initialized datatree will contain all vertically pointing radar data in one sweep.

 In this example, we are loading the 60 s average files from the MRR2 sampling a rain event over the Argonne Testbed for Multiscale Observational Science at Argonne National Laboratory in the Chicago suburbs.